 Whether or not country music is your cup of tea, it’s hard to ignore the treasured history of this community and the joy of informal jam sessions that are free for all ages.

-Stop and smell the state flowers at Wildseed Farms
+4. Stop and Smell the State Flowers at Wildseed Farms

 Looking for outdoor activities?

-This gorgeous 200-acre space is the largest wildflower farm in the United States, and home to the iconic Texas bluebonnet, as well as other state specialties like red corn poppies and phlox.
+This gorgeous 200-acre space is the largest wildflower farm in the United States, and home to not only magical sunflower fields but also to the iconic Texas bluebonnet, as well as other state specialties like red corn poppies and phlox.

 The best time to visit is in spring when all of the showstoppers are on display, but the farm is still filled with a large selection of summer blooms as well as a stockpile of pumpkins ready to be carved in fall.